-As previously disclosed in a Report on Form 8-K filed on November 28, 2022, the Company's stockholders approved an amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split (the "Reverse Stock Split") of the Company's common stock, par value \$0.01 per share (the "Common Stock"), between the range of 1.5 to 1 and 5 to 1 at the direction of the management(the "Split Ratio"), depending upon which exact ratio is deemed necessary and desirable to achieve a minimum share price of at least \$1.00 per share in the market trading price of the Common Stock.
-On January 3, 2023, the board of directors of the Company (the "Board") adopted resolutions by unanimous written consent, pursuant to which the Board determined that it is advisable and in the best interests of the Company to fix the Split Ratio 2 to 1.
-As a result of the effected Reverse Stock Split, all shares of common stock that were held by the Company as treasury shares related to the Company's share repurchase plan were retired in accordance with Section 243 of the Delaware General Corporation Law, immediately prior to the effectiveness of the Reverse Stock Split, and such shares resumed the status of authorized and unissued shares of Common Stock.
+As previously disclosed in a Report on Form 8-K filed on November 28, 2022, the Company's stockholders approved an amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split (the "Reverse Stock Split") of the Company's common stock, between the range of 1.5 to 1 and 5 to 1 (the "Split Ratio"), depending upon which ratio is deemed necessary and desirable to achieve a minimum share price of at least \$1.00 per share in the market trading price of the Common Stock.
+On January 3, 2023, the board of directors of the Company (the "Board") fixed the Split Ratio at 2 to 1.
+The Reverse Stock Split was effected as of January 5, 2023.
+As a result of the Reverse Stock Split, all shares of common stock that were held by the Company as treasury shares related to the Company's share repurchase plan were retired in accordance with Section 243 of the Delaware General Corporation Law, immediately prior to the effectiveness of the Reverse Stock Split, and such shares resumed the status of authorized and unissued shares of Common Stock.